What is the difference between powered air and supplied air respirators?

 Individuals should be guided on how to wear, position, adjust, and remove respirators.
 A medical evaluation is necessary before using PAPRs.

-Although, by and large, the utilization of PAPRs doesn't need fit testing.
-With everything taken into account, before use, one ought to educate himself/herself about the proper use of this equipment as a respirator.
+Although generally, the utilization of PAPRs doesn't require fit testing, one should educate themselves about the proper use of this equipment as a respirator before use.

 • How to Clean And/Or Disinfect PAPRs?